How to obtain a trademark within New Zealand

 Selecting a suitable trade mark is one of the most crucial decisions a business can make.
 You should select a brand name or symbol that is capable of distinguishing its goods and services from the competition.

-To register your trade mark, you should first obtain the application forms from:
+To register your trade mark, you should follow the steps outlined in the IPONZ trademark pages

 You will have to pay a fee with your application.
 The amount will depend on the number of different classes of goods and services in relation to which you are registering your trade mark.
 For up-to-date information on fees, check www.iponz.co.nz.